bouwew/aurum-home-assistant/README.md

 ```

 Sensors can be created via:
-(You do not need them all, pick them according to how your system is set up)
+(you probably do not need them all, pick them according to how your system is set up)

 ```
 sensor: